 Connect with experts

 Insights into people, their careers and a chance to ask them questions in a LIVE web conference.

 Videos and more showcasing places, people, ideas and initiatives on this field trip.

 A virtual tour of the field trip with GIS mapping, 3D locations, images, daily diaries and video.

 Take your learning further and share your favourite awa with us.

 On this field trip we will follow the journey of Kaikaiāwaro te taniwha up Te Hoiere awa (Pelorus River), to explore how modern day kaitiaki are working together to restore and sustain this beautiful awa.

 Kaikaiāwaro, the dolphin taniwha and kaitiaki, carved Te Hoiere awa out with his nose and guided a descendent of Kupe, Matua Hautere who was travelling in his waka 'Te Hoiere', into the area.
 The descendents of Matua Hautere (Ngāti Kuia) settled in this place, naming it and the awa 'Te Hoiere' after their waka.

-LEARNZ supports the United Nations Sustainable Development Goals (SDGs).
-On this trip is Goal 6: Clean Water and Sanitation: Target 6.6: Protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.
+This trip reflects the United Nations Sustainable Development Goals (SDGs), especially Goal 6: Clean Water and Sanitation: Target 6.6: Protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.

 This trip is kindly supported by: